Devara Hipparagi

 Devara Hipparagi is a New Taluk of Vijayapura district, Karnataka, India.

 Geography

 Devara Hipparagi is located at 16.92°N 76.23°E, about 37 km east of Bijapur and 23 km from Sindagi.
 It has an average elevation of 500 metres (1640 feet).
 It is major market hub for near by villages.
 The location of Devara Hipparagi is accessible by road.
-It is a major junction to reach or divert the routes to Bijapur, Bagalkot, Indi, Gulbarga, Muddebihal, Talikot, Sindagi & Solapur.
+It is a major junction to reach or divert the routes to Bijapur, Bagalkot,Chadchan, Indi, Gulbarga, Muddebihal, Talikot, Sindagi & Solapur.